 Canned beans are usually better suited to the so-called “quick soak” method, which involves boiling the beans in water for a short time, then discarding the water.
 Boiling tends to cause a release of sugars, and so long as the boiling lasts only a minute or two, the beans do not get a chance to cook or shed many of their beneficial nutrients.

 How Baking Soda Can Help

 Adding baking soda to beans as they soak is believed by some to help aid in sugar-shedding, but the evidence is far from convincing.
-Baking soda is usually little more than sodium bicarbonate, a salt compound.
+Baking soda is sodium bicarbonate.
 In theory, the molecules in baking soda could bind to the oligosaccharides present in the beans, helping them to detach faster than they otherwise would.
-Another theory postures that adding baking soda to beans can help the stomach process them, but this is usually discarded by experts as a myth.
+Another theory suggests that adding baking soda to beans can help the stomach process them, but this is usually discarded by experts as a myth.
 Though the soda can sometimes help speed things up, it is usually no more effective than simple soaking would be.

 Downsides of Adding Baking Soda

 Baking soda is not tasteless, and can impart a salty, sometimes soapy flavor to foods if used in large quantities.
 According to some studies, baking soda can also strip beans of vital nutrients like vitamin B if left in contact for long periods of time.
 A cook who elects to add baking soda to beans as they soak would be wise to rinse the beans very well, and ensure that all soaking water has been discarded before proceeding.
 It is not usually a good idea to add more than just a pinch to dishes that are ready to serve, either.